Sainsbury's On the go

 Supermarket giant Sainsbury's has made several efforts to get a foot in on the major road network.
-As of 2019, it is currently being introduced to several of EG Group's largest services, under the trial name Sainsbury's On the go.
+In 2019, it was introduced to several of EG Group's largest services, under the name Sainsbury's On the go.

 In March 2020, the first two Sainsbury's On the go store closures happened at Alfreton and Talke, with staff being made redundant.
 Given the complicated news cycle, it is perhaps unfair to speculate on why this decision has been made.